personal growth and travel blog on my canvas homepage banner image

 1 / 1 - some more of the famous malaysian food.jpg

-Insider Tip for eating local food in Malaysia: Ask for ingredients in each specific item.
-If you want a vegetarian soup, confirm if the noodles or any other components would have egg or fish or other meat.
+Insider Tip for eating local food in Malaysia: Ask for ingredients in each item.
+For a vegetarian soup, confirm if the noodles or any other components would have egg, fish, or other meat.

 1 / 1 - oh yes I saw this in penang.jpg